therealnicoroshi/modlist/README.md

 Dying during the Midwood isle battle scenes within the town may stick the player in bleed out because of Shadow of Skyrim.
 If this happens return to previous save and replay.

-#### DO NOT PUT IRON ARROWS INTO A CONTAINER!
-This will crash the game.
+### ❗ DO NOT PUT IRON ARROWS INTO A CONTAINER ❗ This will crash the game.
 Vanilla bug without any known workaround.
+Put them in a corpse or sell them instead.

 ***